HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Method

-To learn a semantic hierarchy of real images in hyperbolic space, we minimize the distance between latent codes of images with similar categories and attributes, while distancing codes of dissimilar images.
-For multi-class classification on the Poincaré disk (\cref{sec: Hierarchical Learning}), we extend multinomial logistic regression (MLR)~\cite{Ganea18} to hyperbolic space, training an additional linear layer and calculating the hyperbolic loss using \textit{negative log-likelihood} (NLL) on the softmax output for each class:
+\textbf{Loss functions.} To learn a semantic hierarchy in hyperbolic space, we minimize the distance between latent codes of similar images while increasing the distance between dissimilar ones.
+For multi-class classification on the Poincaré disk (\cref{sec: Hierarchical Learning}), we extend multinomial logistic regression (MLR)~\cite{Ganea18} to hyperbolic space by incorporating a linear layer and computing the \textbf{Hyperbolic Loss} via the \textit{negative log-likelihood} (NLL):

-where $N$ is the batch size and $p_n$ is the probability predicted by the model for the correct class.
+where $N$ is the batch size and $p_n$ represents the predicted probability of the correct class.

+As discussed in \cref{sec: Hierarchical Learning}, distances in the Poincaré disk grow exponentially with radius.
+To minimize \cref{eq:NLLLoss}, fine-grained image embeddings are pushed toward the disk's boundary to maximize inter-category distances, while abstract image embeddings—representing shared features across categories—remain near the center.

-To guarantee the network to project back to the CLIP image space, we use L-2 distance reconstruction loss and cosine similarity loss to reconstructed $\boldsymbol{c}'$ as same as the original $\boldsymbol{c}$ in CLIP image space:
+To ensure that the network projects back to the CLIP image space, we use L-2 distance \textbf{reconstruction loss} and \textbf{cosine similarity loss} to reconstruct $\boldsymbol{c}'$ as the same as the original $\boldsymbol{c}$ in CLIP image space:

 The \textbf{overall loss function} is: